Contact Sales

 South Devon and Torbay also lacked explicit statistics, though they did list out their patient outcomes.
 The report citing improved inter-service communication, improved coordination with carers (including support for carers), and a greater focus on compliance.
 The most welcome improvement was greater consultation with patients and carers, with an emphasis on regular communication, keeping the patient informed, and better acknowledgement of patient wishes – especially at end of life.

-A virtual ward call between patient and nurse as part of remote monitoring checks daily.
+A virtual ward call between patient and nurse.

 Virtual wards patient satisfaction